 Dottin-Carter, a native of Cambridge, Mass., earned his degree in kinesiology and physical education from the University of Maine following an outstanding playing career that saw him lead the Black Bears to Atlantic 10 (now CAA) titles in 2001 and 2002.
 He was a first team All-Atlantic 10 selection as a linebacker in 2002 when he also was named All-New England.

 “We are excited to add Dennis to our staff,” said Delaware head coach Dave Brock in making the announcement.
 “Dennis is exactly what we are looking for in a defensive line coach.
 He brings energy and enthusiasm along with great experience in this league (CAA) as both a coach and player.”

 Dottin-Carter began his coaching career with former head coach Jack Cosgrove at Maine in 2008 as tights ends coach and also led the fullbacks, running backs, defensive line, and special teams during his five-year tenure.

 He most recently served as Maine’s defensive line and special teams coach.
 During his tenure, he coached five all-conference players, including All-American fullback Jared Turcotte in 2008.
 Maine led the CAA in scoring defense (19.5 points per game) and was fourth in sacks (22) in 2012.

-Dottin-Carter also served in the Bill Walsh NFL Minority Coaching Fellowship with the Atlanta Falcons in August, 2015.
+Dottin-Carter served in the Bill Walsh NFL Minority Coaching Fellowship with the Atlanta Falcons in August, 2015 and did so again in 2016 with the Seattle Seahawks.
 The annual fellowship was launched in 1987 and is aimed to create more job opportunities for minority coaches.